yiyansun/GeoAI/readme.md

 <details>
 <summary><b>Readings</b></summary>

-1. TorchGeo documentation & tutorial (Microsoft, 2023)
-2. Li & Ning (2023). *Autonomous GIS: The next-generation AI-powered GIS*.
-IJDE.
-3. Zhao et al. (2021). *Deep Fake Geography?
+1. Zhao et al. (2021). *Deep Fake Geography?
 When geospatial data encounters AI*.
 Cartography and GIS.

+> one reading that focuses on the technical aspects of deep learning, such as a chapter from a deep learning textbook or a relevant research paper
+> notes: Bolei Zhou: place recognition, image classification, and segmentation using CNNs
+> 2. Li & Ning (2023). *Autonomous GIS: The next-generation AI-powered GIS*.
+IJDE.
+> 1. TorchGeo documentation & tutorial (Microsoft, 2023)

 </details>